 I think this is why people like weddings so much.
 Each wedding has a bit of an “other-worldly” quality.
 Watching two people come together, we believe in the possibility of new beginnings.
 We believe that the mistakes of the past can be erased, and that people can restore all of their original hopes unblemished.
 We see in each wedding the possibility of a world remade as it was intended to be made from the first.

 The imagery of the Jewish wedding ceremony is built around this theme.
 The blessings that conclude a Jewish wedding turn the flesh-and-blood wedding partners into metaphors for the world's creation and its fulfillment.
 The sixth of the traditional Seven Blessing declares: "Gladden these loving companions, as was Your joy in Your creations in the Garden of Eden of old.
-Blessed are You, Adonai, who brings joy to groom and bride."
+Blessed are You, Adonai, who brings joy to marriage partners.
+Blessed are You, Adonai, who brings joy to the marriage partners."
 With a bit of poetry, we transform the couple into the first lovers who embraced each other without a clue about the harsh and frustrating realities of building a marriage for the long-term.
 We see the couple instead as perfect, immersed in a love that can wash away all difficulties.

 "Blessed are You, Adonai our God, ruler of eternity, who created rejoicing and joy, celebration, song, dance and merriment, love and friendship, peace and companionship.
 Quickly, Adonai our God, may the sound of rejoicing and joy, the sound of the celebrants, be heard in the cities of Judah and the streets of Jerusalem, the sound of happiness of the married couple from their canopy and of the youths from their joyous feasts.
 Blessed are You, Adonai, who makes the wedding celebrants rejoice with each other."